laks-narasimman/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Terraform and Input Variables

 ### Terraform Cloud Variables
+In order for us remotely destroy the infrastructure, we need to define variables in Terraform Cloud under Orgazniation->Variables

 In terraform we can set two kind of variables:
 - Enviroment Variables - those you would set in your bash terminal eg. AWS credentials
 - Terraform Variables - those that you would normally set in your tfvars file

 We can set Terraform Cloud variables to be sensitive so they are not shown visibliy in the UI.